 The fuel tank must be vented to equalize the air pressure in the tank.
 When the vent is clogged on your ECHO, a vacuum will form and fuel will not be able to flow out of the tank.
 You will find the tank vent connected to the fuel line coming out of the fuel tank.

 The spark arrestor is a small metal screen that prevents hot exhaust material from leaving the muffler and starting a fire.
-When this small screen becomes plugged on your ECHO blower you may experience a loss of power where it won’t run at full RPMs.
+When this small screen becomes clogged, your ECHO blower may experience a loss of power where it won’t run at full RPMs.

 Solution: Disconnect the spark plug wire.
 Make sure your engine is not hot.
 Remove the engine cover and the engine exhaust cover.
 Carefully remove the spark arrestor screen.
-You can either clean it with a metal brush or a torch.
+Clean the screen with a wire brush.

-Wait for the screen to cool and reinstall it.
-Reattach the engine exhaust cover and engine cover.
+Install the clean screen, and attach the engine exhaust cover and engine cover.
 Reattach the spark plug wire.